DarkWolfie-YouTube/requestplus/README.md

 - 🗂 **Request Queue Management** — Skip, reorder, and manage incoming requests.
 -  **Lightweight UI** — React + Electron for fast, minimal system resource usage.
 - 🆓 **Completely Free** — No premium or paywalled features.
-- ☁️ **Data Privacy** — Only Twitch usernames and tokens are stored; no personal data or playback history is retained.
-(It's never even sent to a server!)
+- ☁️ **Data Privacy** — Only Twitch and kick usernames and tokens are stored; You can find more about our practices in our [privacy policy](https://requestplus.xyz/privacy-policy).

 ---